mjf1406/worksheet-generators/README.md

 - FEATURE: Expectations -- can edit expectations
 - FEATURE: Expectations -- can delete expectations
 - UX: Users can now add demo classes
+- DB: Need to ensure assistant teachers can only apply behaviors and mark/unmark tasks.

 ## Change Log